shiroyasha/blog-source/source/posts/2015-02-16-select-and-count-your-production-log.html.md

 ---

 Last time, I have demonstrated how we can put together simple filters to show only the lines we are interested in.
 This time I will show you how you can manipulate these lines and select only the parts you really need.

+READMORE

 _This post is the continuation to the
 [What can you learn from production.log?](/what-can-you-learn-from-production-log.html) , and will continue where the last one stopped.
 Please read that post, before continuing to this one._